cyber-shuttle/cybershuttle-md-api/TclTk-gui/README.md

 Submiting a job to CyberShuttle one needs to get a token, provide the input files, and submit the job.
 Go ahead and setup you system using QwikMD, Charmm-GUI, manually, using psfgen.
 In VMD2, cybershuttle submit will also be intergrated in QwikMD.
+* CyberShuttle allows and additional post-processing .tcl to be submited 🏗️🚧

 Open VMD and click on _Extensions->CyberShuttle Submit_.
 The **CyberShuttle Submit** plugin will pop up.
 Now click on **Get token**.
 A _webBrowser_ will open and you'll be guided to login using your ACCESS our University account.
 Once done, copy the token and click on **Apply**

 ![Slide1](images/Slide1.png)